damien-jomedia/Front_End_Best_Practice/README.md

     <li><a href="https://www.browserstack.com/">Browserstack</a></li>
     <li><a href="https://developer.apple.com/library/content/documentation/IDEs/Conceptual/iOS_Simulator_Guide/GettingStartedwithiOSSimulator/GettingStartedwithiOSSimulator.html">XCode Simulator (OSX)</a> </li>
   </ul>

 <h2>General UI/UX Integration best practices </h2>

-<p>UI/UX is another process that requires colaboration with a designer, here are some general rules to follow during integration:<p>
+<p>UI/UX is another process that requires collaboration with a designer, here are some general rules to follow during integration:<p>
 <ul>
   <li>
     Responsive interactions:
     <p>Show appropriate response to a user interaction.
 For example: a button click, if it triggers an async process should show a loader, or processing message to the user.
 If the process fails show appropriate error message.
 Don't leave the user hanging.</p>
   </li>
   <li>Forms:
-  <p>User interaction with form feilds should be validated, provide error messages for inputs filled out with invalid info.</p>
+  <p>User interaction with form fields should be validated, provide error messages for inputs filled out with invalid info.</p>
   <p>Form submits should trigger a loader or async processing message.
 Provide success and error responses to the user.</p>
   </li>
 </ul>

 <h2>CSS Best Practices</h2>

 <h3>CSS selectors general guidelines:</h3>

-<p>Prefer classes over id's, classes have a lower specificity and can be overriden, id's can only be overriden by !important tags or inline styles. </p>
+<p>Prefer classes over id's, classes have a lower specificity and can be overridden, id's can only be overridden by !important tags or inline styles. </p>

 <pre>
 /* BAD */
 div#ad-placement { }

 /* GOOD */
 .ad-placement { }
 </pre>

 <p>Favor low specificity in selectors, try not to nest selectors more than 3 deep, create a new class if needed</p>

 <pre>
 /* BAD */
 div#ad-placement ul > li > a { }

 /* GOOD */
 .ad-placement--link { }
 </pre>

-<p>Never use !important to overide a style, if !important is needed then your selectors are too specific and should be refactored.
-However the !important tag can be used in one situation and that is for applying state changes to elements, where a style absolutely has to overide all other styles.
-For example, when adding validation styles to form feilds.</p>
+<p>Never use !important to override a style, if !important is needed then your selectors are too specific and should be refactored.
+However the !important tag can be used in one situation and that is for applying state changes to elements, where a style absolutely has to override all other styles.
+For example, when adding validation styles to form fields.</p>

 <h3>CSS style guide</h3>
 <p>Team should follow a css style guide.
 All css should read as if it was coded by one person.
-This style guide can be created within the team or a well known style guide can be aggreed upon. </p>
+This style guide can be created within the team or a well known style guide can be agreed upon. </p>

 <p><small>style guide reference links:</small></p>
 <ul>
   <li><a href="http://getbem.com/">BEM</a></li>